jgmalcolm/jgmalcolm.github.io/cv.md

 {% comment %}

-1. Tracy, Malcolm, Chiedo, LaxPati, Gelbard.
+1. Tracy, Malcolm, Chiedo, Laxpati, Gelbard.
 "Posterior Cervical Spine Fusion Is A Risk Factor for Feeding Gastrostomy Using a Propensity Score-Matched Cohort."
 Submitted to ASIA.